What is the gpresult Command? How to Use It Effectively

 When to Use gpresult

-• Troubleshooting Group Policy issues.
+• To troubleshoot Group Policy issues.

-• Checking for GPO inheritance and conflicts.
+• To check for GPO inheritance and conflicts.

 How to Run the gpresult Command